 “So Israel has been in rebellion against the house of David to this day.”
-10 v19

-It’s good to remember that these words were written to the exiles returning from Babylon.
+It is good to remember that these words were written to the exiles returning from Babylon.

 They were sheep returning to the fold.

-We read in Ezekiel 34 of God’s desire as shepherd to search and seek out His sheep (a wonderful word of hope for those of His people in exile).
+We read in Ezekiel 34 of God’s desire as shepherd to search and seek out His sheep, a wonderful word of hope for those of His people in exile.

-Words of hope, but also justice.
+Words of hope.
+And of justice.

 “And I, the LORD, will be their God, and my servant David shall be prince among them.
 I am the LORD; I have spoken.”

-We are found in Him, we are His, the LORD is our God, we are His people, and Jesus is prince among us!
+We are found in Him.
+We are His.
+The LORD is our God, we are His people, and Jesus is prince among us!

 Thank You that You are our God.